If a game only contains cards and no board, then is it still a board game?

 Card games like Pokemon, Magic: The Gathering and Yu-Gi-Oh! are different.
 They don’t come with all the cards in the box.
 Players buy a starter deck but then buy additional cards in booster packs trade with other players and to create cards decks with that they can play.

 I would always refer to these games as Collectible Card Games (CCGs), or Trading Card Games (TCGs), not ‘card games’.

 Living card games

 Living Card Game (LCG) is a term trademarked by the game publisher Fantasy Flight Games.

 LCGs come with a base set of cards in the box and then releases expansions to the core game to add more cards.
 The cards in every base set and expansion are the same, not random like in the booster packs for collectable card games.
 Players use the cards to create card decks to play with.

-Games such as Arkham Horror: The Card Game and Star Wars: The Card Game falls into this category.
+Arkham Horror: The Card Game falls into this category.